GaziYucel/pidManager/README.md

 - Login in your OJS instance as an Administrator or Manager
 - Navigate to Website > Plugins > Installed Plugins > Generic Plugins > PID Manager Plugin
     - Activate the plugin by clicking the checkbox
-- Click on the arrow at the left and click "Settings"
-- Fill in the form ...
-- Click Save

 # Development